It’s going to hit the ground running

-Season 5 was criticized for being a slow burner, though this is unfair given the number of cliffhangers served up by the finale: Cersei’s (Lena Headey) “walk of shame,” Daenerys’ (Emilia Clarke) brush with a horde of Dothraki warriors and Jon Snow’s (Kit Harington) bloody exit, to name a few.
+Season five was criticised for being a slow burner, though this is unfair given the number of cliffhangers served up by the finale: Cersei’s (Lena Headey) ‘walk of shame’, Daenerys’ (Emilia Clarke) brush with a horde of Dothraki warriors, and Jon Snow’s (Kit Harington) bloody exit, to name a few.

-Game of Thrones will air on HBO in April.
+Game Of Thrones will air on Sky Atlantic in April.

 COMING ATTRACTIONS: The best new releases to keep you entertained